yasserreslan/Ghost/README.md

 Welcome to the Terraform infrastructure setup for deploying the Ghost CMS on AWS!
 This README provides a comprehensive overview of the infrastructure components and their configurations.
 Below, we'll walk you through each service as part of the setup.

+# Terraform Infrastructure and Pipeline Status

+The core of this deployment lies within the Terraform configuration files, where you define the infrastructure components and their configurations.
+The infrastructure-as-code (IAC) approach allows to manage and version infrastructure efficiently.

+# Pipeline Status

+Currently, I am experiencing challenges with the GitHub Actions pipeline linked to this project.
+The primary issue stems from certain misconfigurations that are disrupting its expected functionality.
+Within the scope of these pipelines, there are segments that operate correctly.
+However, I am encountering specific problems related to ECS connectivity with the RDS.
+The latest pipelines are intended to add the necessary components, assuming they would function correctly.

+For any questions please feel free to reach out.

 ## OIDC Authentication and GitHub Actions

 This setup utilizes OIDC (OpenID Connect) authentication to securely connect to AWS and automate the deployment of the Ghost CMS using GitHub Actions.